DIY Glass-Etched Button Dish

 - Hot Running Water

-Step 2: Cut out a piece of your contact paper or laminating sheet slightly larger than your text.
+Step 3: Cut out a piece of your contact paper or laminating sheet slightly larger than your text.
 Attach your word using spray adhesive.
 Allow a moment or two to dry.

-Step 3: Use your X-acto knife to carefully cut your letters out.
+Step 4: Use your X-acto knife to carefully cut your letters out.
 Be sure to save the inner parts of your letters.
 For example, I kept the circles inside of the “b” and “a” in buttah.

-Stir up your glass etch and slather it on each letter.
+Step 7: Stir up your glass etch and slather it on each letter.
 Take care to clean off any that may land on other areas of your class, or they will also etch.

-Allow to sit up to 30 minutes away from kids and pets.
-Place in your sink with hot water flowing and allow the water to wash away the acid.
+Step 8: Allow to sit up to 30 minutes away from kids and pets.
+Place it in your sink with hot water flowing and allow the water to wash away the acid.
 Use your paintbrush if necessary to help remove.
 When you are satisfied that the acid is gone, carefully remove the contact paper.
 Wash your item and it’s ready to use!

-6 Comments on “DIY: Modern Glass Etched Button Dish”
+6 Comments on “DIY Glass-Etched Button Dish”

 Love this, Allison!